Get us ‘home again’

 The Cathedral is much more than a parish church.
 It is the ‘seat’ (cathedra) of the Archbishop and, as such, belongs to all of us.
 The success of this campaign relies on us all too.

-There is $2.3 million left to raise from an $11.9 million total cost.
+There is $1 million left to raise towards a total cost of $14 million.
 We are so close to the finish line now and are now seeking support to make this final part happen.

 Your contribution to this campaign will help us to complete the final stage of restoration and refurbishment and realise our vision for a safe, connected, and historically significant sacred space.